BigBadWolfPL/Django-Rest-Project/README.md

-You will get New token.
+You will recive New Token.

 ##### Visit: http://0.0.0.0:8000/binary/

 ###### (IMPORTANT!
 Set: Headers)
 * Enter KEY: Authorization and VALUE: Token >token_you_received<
 * Send that token as GET request, example: